caffeinery/coffea/README.md

 ## Installation

-To install coffea, run: `npm install --save coffea@0.4.4` in your project directory.
+To install coffea, run: `npm install --save coffea` in your project directory.

 ## Examples